danilolucasmd/danilolucasmd/README.md

       'Unity3D',
     ]}
     additionalInformation={[
-      'I like to find the best solutions to the hardest problems', 'I\'m aways trying to improve myself',
+      'I like to find the best solutions for the hardest problems', 'I\'m aways trying to improve myself',
       'I like to work with awesome people',
       'I love games',